wgehner/remote_docker/README.md

+# Remote WebServer Docker Image with mounted (block) storage

 ALL major and most other cloud hosting providers offer Docker with block storage.
 With docker and blockstorage volume, it makes it easier to change your cloud provider.

-# A: Recommended installation, via provided image:
+## A: Recommended installation, via provided image:
 0. Install docker in your cloud host.
 Before that - secure your host.
 Mount your 'NAS' storage, ex:

  	    mount /mnt/blockstorage

-1. From docker, fetch our docker image, http://hub.docker.com/r/cekvenich/bake
+1. From docker, fetch our docker image, http://hub.docker.com/r/cekvenich/bake.
+The image BOM has java, npm, gulp, grunt, http server (WedgeServer), sdk man pre-installed so you can get up and running.

 		docker pull -cekvenich/bake
 		docker images